 - youth do not know how to get involved and where to start; and

 - negative stereotyping against youth who are civically engaged.

 Despite the difficulties listed above, there are ways to combat these issues and your local government can get involved now.

 Your local government can get involved today to encourage civic engagement in youth.

 This multi-level comprehensive toolkit was produced in 2013 by the the University of Victoria in partnership with the BC Ministry of Children and Family Development, Province of BC.
-Below are the five different pieces that fit together as a wholesome toolkit:
+Below are the five different pieces:

 The Federation of Canadian Municipalities developed this handbook in 2014 by FCM Jack Layton Fellows with input from local governments across Canada.
 This handbook includes strategies and tools which local governments can adopt to engage youth.